dotnet/AspNetCore.Docs/aspnetcore/test/hot-reload.md

 * Adding static fields and methods to existing types.
 * Adding static lambdas to existing methods.
 * Adding lambdas that capture `this` to existing methods that already captured `this` previously.

-* Components reset their parameters to their default values when a value is removed.
+Blazor WebAssembly and Blazor Server Hot Reload have support for when components reset their parameters to their default values when a value is removed.

-The following code changes aren't supported:
+The following code changes aren't supported for Blazor WebAssembly apps:

 * Adding local functions.
 * Adding a new [`await` operator](/dotnet/csharp/language-reference/operators/await) or [`yield` keyword](/dotnet/csharp/language-reference/keywords/yield) expression.